phpDocumentor/phpDocumentor/docs/getting-started/changing-the-look-and-feel.rst

 extending, or re-using, parts of an existing template or by starting from scratch. phpDocumentor offers a lot of conveniences for template writers, which would go beyond the scope of this tutorial.

-See the guide on :doc:`creating templates<../guides/templates>` how to accomplish this.
+A tutorial for creating your own documentation with Twig is offered in the chapter :doc:`creating-your-own-template-using-twig`, for a complete overview of all options and possibilities see the guide on :doc:`creating templates<../guides/templates>` how to accomplish this.

 If you want to tweak one or two things it is also possible to define :term:`transformations` directly in your configuration file.
 This way you can override the index, copy files (such as PDFs) or generate additional documents.

-For example, here we see how a PDF (located at ``data/specification.pdf`` of the project) is copied to the destination location (the target folder) so that it may be referred to, and linked to, in the documentation.
+For example, here we see how a PDF (located at ``data/specification.pdf`` of the template folder) is copied to the destination location (the target folder) so that it may be referred to, and linked to, in the documentation.

 .. code-block:: xml